mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 We are slower than C here, but for short strings there is almost no difference, so I guess it's OK as the package is mainly about working with relatively short inputs.
-Do not forget that we're also more correct because we iterate properly, taking into account characters that occupy two `Word16` cells in `Text`'s internal array.
+Do not forget that we're also more correct with this Haskell implementation because we iterate properly, taking into account existence of characters that may take two `Word16` cells in `Text`'s internal array.

 There is also a function for Jaro-Winkler distance but it's mostly the same, so let's skip it.